meicaljohnjones/scala-connectivity-map/README.md

 # Gene Expression Connectivity Map for Apache Spark

-How to run on a scala node
+How to run on a Spark standalone cluster:

 * clone this repository
 * `cd scala-connectivity-map`